 Distance Learning Students: Distance Learning students have an online course called Gateway and aren’t required to be on-campus in August for Gateway.
 As a new Distance Learning student, your first on-campus component will be the Distance Learning Intensive.
 For Spring Semester starts, your first intensive begins a day early, on March 1, 2020.
 You will receive more detailed instruction for the Distance Learning office.

-Spring Semester Starts: For residential students starting coursework at Calvin Seminary at the beginning of the Spring Semester, there will be a one day orientation (Tuesday, January 28 2020 ).
+Spring Semester Starts: For residential students starting coursework at Calvin Seminary at the beginning of the Spring Semester, there will be a one day orientation held at the end of January each year.
 This orientation will help you get acquainted with key people, the seminary schedule and the seminary building in order to help you start strong.
-You will find the orientation schedule here (coming soon).
-You also will be required to attend the course portion of Gateway 2020, happening in late- August.
+Students starting in spring are also required to attend Gateway, which is held in August each year.

 All incoming students will be registered for their first-semester of courses by the registrar, Joan Beelen.
 Students enrolled by June 1 will receive their course information no later than July 1, with students enrolling after June 1 receiving their information on a rolling basis.
 Spring and Summer Students will receive their schedules on a rolling basis as well.